 |✔ Free, high-performing and secure hosting possible on GitHub Pages|

 All web development tools presented in this list have their own strengths, whether they focus on marketing features, the presentation of media, or the requirements of editors.
 Their unique attributes make each of these WordPress alternatives useful in their own distinct areas of application.
 These content management systems all have something in common: they forego attempting to resemble WordPress and position themselves as strong competitors in the core disciplines.
 Meanwhile, there is a wide variety of all-round systems that can be used for all kinds of projects – big or small.
-For more information, check out our comparison of the biggest WordPress alternatives.
+For more information, check out our CMS comparison.